waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **One-Way Paths:** The gatehouse between Route 29 and Route 46 is a one-way path south.
 - **Ledge Mechanics:** Can move sideways (left/right) along 'HOP_DOWN' tiles.
 - **Battle Text:** Can be misleading (e.g. "But it failed!" followed by a successful attack).
-- **Glitched Battles:** Stepping on specific tiles can trigger battles in a glitched 'Unknown' map (ID: 0_0).
-Observed on Route 30 at (7, 49) and during the battle with Youngster Joey at (3, 28).

 ## Lessons Learned & Agent Performance
 - **Agent Input Integrity:** I must ensure all data provided to agents (like Pokémon movesets) is 100% accurate to the current game state.
 A faulty input will lead to a faulty output.
 I hallucinated that Hearth knew Ember, which caused an error.